aminophen/plautopatch/README.md

 - plcollcell.sty:
     Patch for collcell.sty (by Martin Scharrer) to fix conflict with plarray.sty (platex-tools).
-- pxtextpos.sty:
-    Patch for textpos.sty (by Norman Gray) to support Japanese-style crop marks (called 'tombow' in Japanese).
-- pxesopic.sty:
-    Patch for eso-pic.sty (by Rolf Niepraschk) to support Japanese-style crop marks (called 'tombow' in Japanese).
-- pxpdfpages.sty:
-    Patch for pdfpages.sty (by Andreas Matthias) to support Japanese-style crop marks (called 'tombow' in Japanese).
 - pxpgfrcs.sty:
     Patch for pgfrcs.sty (part of PGF) to support Japanese classes for vertical writing.